 The Sennheiser PXC 550 have one of the most feature-packed apps that we have evaluated so far.
 They also have an excellent battery life, especially considering these are wireless and active noise canceling headphones.
 They will last up to 27 hours, they have versatile power saving features and do not take too long to charge.
 This means you will rarely be out of battery and in the worst case scenario, you can use them completely passively with the provided cable.

 The Sennheiser PXC 550 have an excellent battery performance.
 They last well over a day of continuous, wireless playback and only take about 2 hours to charge.
 They have an adjustable auto-off timer to save power and can continue charging while playing audio, which is great if you're close to a power outlet, like being at the office.
 They can also play passively when the battery is dead.

 The Sennheiser Cap Tune app gives you an amazing amount of control over the active features.
-They provide lots of options, from an auto-off timer to an adjustable Noise Canceling profile.
+They provide lots of options, from smart pause to an adjustable Noise Canceling profile.
 The best feature, however, is the fully parametric equalizer, which lets you customize the sound to suit your taste for particular music genres, or even an individual track.
 The app is available for both Android and iOS with no practical difference between versions and it is one of the most complete companion apps we've tested.
 However, the sheer number of features and menus can get overwhelming at times, and there's a slight learning curve before you can use the app to its full potential.

 The Sennheiser PXC 550 Wireless can pair simultaneously with multiple devices, support NFC and have an above-average wireless range.
 They also come with a regular audio cable that has an in-line microphone compatible with most consoles and PCs.
 This makes them a versatile option for almost any use case but like most Bluetooth headphones, when used wireless, they have a fair bit of latency which won't be suitable for gaming or watching a lot of video content.